 Plant Exploration in the Patagonian Steppe

-Patagonia is one of four steppe regions worldwide with a climate similar to our Eastern plains.
+Patagonia is one of four steppe regions worldwide with a climate similar to the Eastern plains.
 The diverse Patagonia steppe flora is poorly represented in horticulture and could potentially do well in our semi-arid landscapes.
 Since 2008, Denver Botanic Gardens has been building relationship with Argentinian officials and local botanic gardens to conduct plant exploration and research in the Patagonian steppe.